Reading time: 16 min.

 Who can benefit from red light therapy?

 If you are experiencing diffuse or patterned hair thinning, especially in the early stages, you may be a good candidate for red light hair therapy.
-Extensive research[4][9][10] has shown that it is as effective in men as it is in women, especially when it comes to hair loss due to the following conditions:
+Extensive research [1-3, 5-6] has shown that it is effective in both men and women, especially when hair loss is caused by the following conditions:

-However, ask your healthcare provider if this type of therapy is suitable for you if your hair loss is due to scarring alopecia, as you may not be able to obtain good results (hair follicles may be destroyed in the balding area).
+Ask your healthcare provider if this type of therapy is suitable for you if your hair loss is due to scarring alopecia.
+It may not be suitable if your hair follicles have been destroyed due to scarring.

 Common myths about red light hair therapy

-In time, a number of misconceptions have emerged in relation to red light therapy for hair.
-Here are a few of the most common and the reasons why they are not true:
+Several misconceptions have emerged in relation to red light therapy for hair.
+Here are a few of the most common myths about red light therapy for hair loss.

 1. Red light therapy can burn your scalp

-The devices used for LLLT never emit enough heat to cause any damage to your skin.
-The most you may feel is some soothing warmth, which should not cause discomfort.
-If you are experiencing a burning sensation while using a home red light therapy device, turn it off immediately, as it might be counterfeit and potentially harmful to you.
+The devices used for LLLT never emit enough heat to cause damage to your skin.
+The most you may feel is some warmth, which should not cause discomfort.
+If you are experiencing a burning sensation while using a home red light therapy device, turn it off immediately, as it might be counterfeit and potentially harmful.

 2. Red light therapy is pseudoscience

-While there are many snake oil treatments out in the world, the effects of red light therapy on your hair are scientifically proven.
-Numerous studies conducted on thousands of people in total have found that after 3-6 months of sessions, this type of LLLT does indeed stimulate an increase in hair thickness and density [6][7][8].
+While there are many snake oil treatments (especially when it comes to hair growth remedies), the effects of red light therapy on your hair are scientifically proven.
+Numerous studies conducted on thousands of people in total have found that after 3-6 months of sessions, this type of LLLT does stimulate an increase in hair thickness and density [1-3, 5-6].

 3. Red light therapy changes your hair colour

 Red light therapy does not contain any particles which can interact with the pigment in your hair.
-It will have no influence on the aspect of your hair and it will not interact with any styling product, such as dye.
+It will have no influence on the colour or shade of your hair, and won’t interact with any styling product, such as dye or bleach.

 4. Red light therapy can cause skin cancer

-This concern is understandable, considering that exposure to regular sunlight can increase your risk of skin cancer if not using protection.
-However, unlike sunlight or tanning beds, red light therapy devices do not emit UV radiation.
-They are thus safe to use on your skin and scalp without fear of developing melanoma.
+While exposure to regular sunlight or sunbeds can increase your risk of skin cancer, red light therapy devices don’t emit UV radiation.
+So they are safe to use on your skin and scalp without fear of developing melanoma.

 What causes hair loss?